By Bill Kovarik

 Conventional wisdom has it that investments are based on the world’s proven oil reserves.
 But it is probably more accurate to say that oil company investments and friendly country policies are what make reserves “proven.”

 Proven reserves can be remarkably elastic over time.
 Geologist M.A.
-Adelman noted in his book The Genie out of the Bottle that a special WWII mission to Persian Gulf estimated Saudi Arabia’s oil reserves at 16 billion proved and 5 billion probable.
+Adelman noted n his book The Genie out of the Bottle that a special WWII mission to Persian Gulf estimated Saudi Arabia’s oil reserves at 16 billion proved and 5 billion probable.
 This was 1944.
 Thirty years later, those same fields were estimated at 42 and 74 billion.
 In 1984, geologists estimated another 199 billion barrels of probable reserves in the Gulf region.
 Today the proven reserve figure is about 265 billion according to OPEC and BP.

 For the entire Middle East, the proven reserve figures are around 650 billion barrels, or about two-thirds of a world total of around one trillion.
 But petroleum geologists have long known this is far too “conservative” an estimate, and too heavily slanted to the Middle East.

 So by using the economic definition of an oil reserve, as opposed to the scientific definition, the oil industry in effect pulled a slight of hand and reset the premise of the world geo-strategic energy debate.
 No doubt it was misleading, and intentionally so.
-Usually, even the word proven was dropped from most news articles and government agency reports about world oil reserves.
+All too often, even the word proven was dropped from most news articles and government agency reports about world oil reserves.
 So people naturally thought that the Middle East had two thirds of ALL the world’s oil, and nobody in government or the oil industry took it upon themselves to challenge that notion.

 The usual explanation, repeated in this Wikipedia article, is that “the total amount of unconventional oil resources in the world considerably exceeds the amount of conventional oil reserves, but are much more difficult and expensive to develop.”